SoruTheSleepy/floatingBackgroundObjects/README.md

 This is a remastered version of my very first big JS script so I hope it'll be helpful and/or amusing to use. ^^

-You can check out an example of usage [here](https://naorimsenchai.github.io/floatingBackgroundObjects/).
+You can check out an usage's result [here](https://naorimsenchai.github.io/floatingBackgroundObjects/).

 ## How to use